FREQUENTLY ASKED QUESTIONS

 10. Is an audited financial statement required to obtain ABHES accreditation?

-Generally, the initial application process takes between 12-18 months for institutional applicants and usually up to 12 months for programmatic applicants.
-There are two Commission meetings per year where schools are reviewed; thus, there are two travel cycles per year.
-An initial institutional applicant is required to undergo two on-site visits; a preliminary visit and then a full team visit.
-Initial programmatic applicants only undergo the full on-site team visit (initial programmatic applicants are not required to undergo a preliminary visit).
+Generally, the initial application process takes between 18 to 24 months for institutional applicants and usually up to 12 months for programmatic applicants.
+There are two travel cycle per year, each followed by a Commission meeting.
+An initial institutional applicant is required to undergo two on-site visits; 1) a preliminary visit, and 2) a full team visit.
+Programmatic applicants are not required to undergo a preliminary visit.

-The application and review process is as follows (see the Application Process for details explaining the steps below):
+The application and review process is as follows (see the Application Process link for details):

 1) Application submission